gautamsinghvidhi/Corona-Virus-Prediction/README.md

 # Corona-Virus-Prediction
-The repository contains Aldema analysis of the Corona Virus pandemic.
+The repository contains Aldema analysis of the Corona Virus pandemic, Covid-19, Coronavirus, SARS COV 2.
 This analysis helps predict the spread curve giving useful information like how much ultimately a place will get affected and when will it stop or saturate.

 Contact: gautamsinghvidhi@gmail.com